qbic-pipelines/vcftocounts/docs/usage.md

 - Use `--rename false` if you do not want the sample names in the VCF files to be replaced by the `label` entry in the samplesheet.
 - Use `--removeIDs false` if you want to keep all entries in the `ID` column of the VCF files untouched.

+### Filter VCFs

-- Use `--filter <filterCriterium>` to filter your VCF files with `bcftools view -i` for specific patterns.
+VEP annotated VCF files can be filtered for certain flags present after VEP annotation.
+Use `--filter <filterCriterium>` to filter your VCF files with `bcftools view -i` for specific patterns.

+Notably, this enables filtering for variants with certain impact levels or consequences.
+Examples include:

+- Setting `--filter 'INFO/CSQ ~ "HIGH"'` will keep only variants with the IMPACT marked as high.
+- Setting `--filter 'INFO/CSQ ~ "MODERATE" || INFO/CSQ ~ "HIGH"'` will keep only variants with the IMPACT marked as moderate or high.
+- Setting `--filter 'INFO/CSQ ~ "missense_variant"'` will keep only variants with the consequence `missense_variant`.

 ### Updating the pipeline